thenewboston-blockchain/thenewboston-js/docs.md

 ### Validator

 In this section we are going to talk about the base Validator node that both the Primary Validator and the Confirmation Validator inherit from.
-We will be going over the basic usage of any Validator, which is to validate transactions, but to learn more about where they deviate you can refer to their respective sections.
-For now in this section, and for the sake of shorthand we will refer to both types as just "Validators", but with code examples for each.
+We will be going over the basic usage of any Validator, but to learn more about where they deviate you can refer to their respective sections.

 ### Creating Validators